 Step 6: Select a source: Cloud download or Local reinstall.

-Step 7: On the following screen, click the Choose settings link if you would like to alter the current reset settings.
+Step 7: On the following screen, click the Choose Settings link if you would like to alter the current reset settings.
 Otherwise, skip to Step 9.

 Note that you can toggle off reinstallation, but if you’re having serious issues related to Windows 10 components, a fresh copy might be ideal.
 At the same time, if we selected the Keep my files route and selected the Local reinstall option, we would see two toggles: Restore preinstalled apps and settings with the PC and rebuild Windows 10 using the local installation.